 Meet the SWLT

-If you would like get involved, e-mail the relevant wellness leader!
+If you would like get involved, reach out to Annika!

 - E-mail: firstname.lastname@example.org

-- Education: Graduated from Harvard College in 2012 with a B.A. in stem cell and regenerative biology.
+- Education: Graduated from Stanford University in 2014 with B.A. in Human Biology

-- Career Goals: A career in academic medicine, combining interests research, clinical, teaching, and community involvement.
+- Career Goals: A career in academic medicine

-- Strategies for Maintaining Wellness in Medical School: Running, yoga, exploring the Bay Area, and spending time with friends and family.
+- Strategies for Maintaining Wellness in Medical School: Yoga, meditation, exercise outdoors, hikes, cooking, and spending time with friends and family

 - E-mail: email@example.com